tristanlatr/wpscan_out_parse/README.md

   -h, --help            show this help message and exit --format <Format>     output format, choices are: "cli", "html", "json" --summary             display ony the summary of issues per component.
-  --inline              display only one line like: "WPScan result summary: alerts={}, warnings={}, infos={}, error={}".
+  --inline              display only one line like: "WPScan result summary:
+                        alerts={}, warnings={}, infos={}, error={}".
   --no_warnings         do not display warnings, only summary and alerts.
                         Implies --no_infos.
   --no_infos            do not display informations and findinds.
   --no_summary          do not display the summary of issues.
-  --show_all            show all findings details (found by, confidence, confirmed by).
+  --show_all            show all findings details (found by, confidence,
+                        confirmed by).
   --false_positive String [String ...]
                         consider all matching messages as infos and add "[False positive]" prefix.
+  --no_color            do not colorize output.
   --version             print wpscan_out_parse version and exit.

   ```